 The Rev. Dr. Martin Luther King, Jr., envisioned a society in which war and violent oppression give way to hope and lasting peace.
-During this present time of racially motivated acts of hate as seen across news programs and papers, Dr. King’s vision is all the more significant in 2018 as it was in 1963.
+During this present time of racially motivated acts of hate as seen across news programs and papers, Dr. King’s vision is all the more significant today as it was in 1963.

 The Rev. Dr. Valentino Lassiter not only shared Dr. King’s dream but also worked to make it a reality by generously serving the church and the wider Cleveland community, leading by word and example, through education, activism, and walking together with those in need.

-“Contiuing the Dream” Lecture Series
+“Continuing the Dream” Lecture Series

 In honor of the 50th anniversary of Dr. King’s speech, Dr. Lassiter inaugurated the “Continuing the Dream” lecture series at John Carroll University.